MalekBarham/reading-note/README.md

 ***some information about me***

-my name is Malek Barham I have graduated from **the world islamic sciences and education university** in Financial and banking accounting and i have worked as call center agent for 1 year
+my name is Malek Barham I have graduated from **the world islamic sciences and education university** in Financial and banking accounting and i have worked as call center agent for 1 year.

 * ***contact info***